SashaGordin/ai-changelog-generator/README.md

 ### AI-Powered Development
 - **Cursor AI**: Used as the primary IDE with AI pair programming capabilities, significantly speeding up development and helping with code generation, debugging, and refactoring
-- **Grok**: Particularly helpful with Next.js App Router and Drizzle ORM integration
+- **Grok**: Used for high-level ideation and architectural planning, helping to conceptualize the app's structure and core features before implementation
 - **GPT-4**: Powers the changelog generation, transforming technical commit messages into user-friendly changelog entries

 ## Setup